StackExchange/dnscontrol/docs/_providers/cloudflare.md

 DNSControl depends on a Cloudflare Global API Key that's available under "My Settings".

 ## New domains
-If a domain does not exist in your CloudFlare account, DNSControl will *not* automatically add it.
+If a domain does not exist in your Cloudflare account, DNSControl will *not* automatically add it.
 You'll need to do that via the control panel manually or via the `dnscontrol create-domains` command.